Jagat Gosain: Marriage to Jahangir

-According to Muni Lal, the young Jagat Gosain is said to have caught the eye of Prince Salim when he was attending a function with his mother and other senior ladies of the harem.
+According to Muni Lal, the young Jagat Gosain is said to have caught the eye of Prince Salim when he was attending a function with his mother and other senior women of the Mughal harem.
 He is said to have immediately proposed marriage.
-The Emperor was reluctant to give his consent but only agreed upon the intercession of Hamida Banu.
+The Emperor was reluctant to give his consent and only agreed upon the intercession of Hamida Banu.
 She married the 16-year-old Prince Salim (later known as 'Jahangir' upon his accession) on 11 January 1586.
 The marriage settlement was fixed at seventy-five lakhs tankas.
 Akbar, himself, accompanied by the ladies of the harem, went to the Raja's house where the marriage was solemnized.
-The marriage ceremony was a lavish one featuring both Hindu fire ceremonies, in presence of Priest chanting Sanskrit verses, as well as Muslim proprieties in presence of Qadi and an array of military and civilian dignitaries.
+The marriage ceremony was lavish one, with both Hindu fire ceremonies in the presence of a priest chanting Sanskrit verses, and Muslim proprieties in presence of Qadi and an array of military and civilian dignitaries.